ypriverol/github-paper/document/manuscript.md

 Nowadays, git is developed and maintained by the git community (https://github.com/git).
 One reason for GitHub's success is that it offers more than a simple source code hosting service
 \cite{blischak2016quick, ram2013git}.
 It provides developers and
-researchers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and discuss code \cite{Dabbish:2012}.
+researchers with a dynamic and collaborative environment, often viewed as social coding platform, with the ability to review, comment and discuss code \cite{Dabbish:2012}.
 Individual bioinformatics projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012}, lab